elastx/elx-docs/content/en/docs/jelastic-paas/guides/force_https_on_apache_behind_nginx.md

 ## Edit httd.conf

-Add the following configuration in the apache configuration file `httd.conf`.
+Add the following configuration in the Apache configuration file `httd.conf`.

 ```